The 11 Dumbest New Year’s Resolutions of All Time

-Well don’t worry.
-If you haven’t yet, you will by next week I’m sure.
+Well, don’t worry.
+If you haven’t yet, you will eventually, I’m sure.
 Hang in there.

-Resolutions are stupid anyway.
-Here’s how to never set them again and still lose weight, make more money, and stop doing almost everything you’re currently doing that’s destroying yourself, myself, the planet and everyone in your near vicinity…
+New Year’s resolutions are stupid anyway.
+Here’s how to never set them again and still lose weight, make more money and stop doing almost everything you’re currently doing that’s destroying yourself, myself, the planet and everyone in your near vicinity:

-Step 1: Go find your resolution list and throw it away.
+Step 1: Go find your list of stupid New Year’s resolutions and throw it away.
 Throw it away HARD.
 Maybe set your trash can up on a shelf, wad the list up, light it on fire and do a 360 tomahawk dunk with it.
 Yell at the can for good measure.

 If the list is in your computer, dunk your computer.

 Step 2: Go get your list out of the trash because I just realized we need it for step 3.
 Hopefully you didn’t dunk it too hard if it’s in your computer.

 Step 3: Retitle your list “new life resolutions.”
 Instead of doing this every year, you’re just going to do it once and be set for life.

 Step 4: Edit your list as suggested below.

 Instead: Eat foods that don’t shorten my lifespan considerably.